Skip to main content

 How are honorees selected?

-Honorees are chosen through anonymous evaluations combining user ratings, taste, service, ambiance, and consistency, reviewed by both the community and expert panels.
+Honorees are chosen through anonymous evaluations combining user ratings, taste, service, ambiance, consistency, reviewed by both the community and expert panels.

 How often is this list updated?